• About

 Now, once you survive that ordeal, you’re greeted by the not-so-charming parking situation on a cliff.
 Then comes the other surprise – it’s a 40-minute trek down to the beach.
 I was shocked that no one told us any of this.
 When you finally hit the beach it’s not just you and the crystal-clear water (the water is absolutely amazing, let’s be honest).
 But, there are hundreds of fellow tourists had the same ‘paradise’ idea.
 And there is so much trash!
 Feeling so guilty, I spent a good 30 minutes cleaning up because, well, someone had to.

 We stuck around for about an hour, spotted some cool goats (highlight of the day, honestly), and then braved the nerve-wracking drive back.
 Was it worth it?
-Let’s just say, not exactly what Instagram led us to believe.
+I’ll let you decide, but it’s not exactly what Instagram led us to believe.

 Beaches You Should Visit Instead